jeffersonvivanco/HTTP_Notes/pub_priv_ca.md

 ## Creating CA-Signed Certificates for your dev sites
-Now that we're a CA on all our devices, we can sign certificates for an new dev sites that need HTTPS.
+Now that we're a CA on all our devices, we can sign certificates for any new dev sites that need HTTPS.
 First, we create a private
 key:

 `openssl genrsa -out dev.mergebot.com.key 2048`

 Then we create a CSR

-`openssl req -new -key dev.mergebot.com.ke -out dev.mergebot.com.csr`
+`openssl req -new -key dev.mergebot.com.key -out dev.mergebot.com.csr`

 You'll get the same questions as you did above and, again, your answers don't matter.
 In fact, they matter even less because you